agb32/durham/docs/hpcdays/workshops.md

 Chair: Marion Weinzierl

-Panel: Katy Clough; Mark Wilkinson; Afia Masood; Nick Brown, Stephen Longshaw, Tobias Weinzierl
+Panel: Katy Clough; Mark Wilkinson; Afia Masood; Nick Brown, Stephen Longshaw, Tobias Weinzierl, Karina Rodriguez Echavarria

 The panel will kick off with a discussion of some key topics around a cohesive digital research infrastructure.
 After that, the audience will be given the opportunity to ask the panel further questions.